Syncinus/ReactionCats/Reaction Cats Beta 3/Mechanics Stuff/Rules.md

 Speed To Their Speed Value While Doing This, If The Cat Moves Against The Conveyor In The Opposite Direction, They Subtract The Conveyors Speed Value From Theirs While Doing This.
 Their May Be More Terrain Types Later.
+Liquid: The Cat Moves At Half Speed And Can Move Up Or Down Up To 2 Hexes, If The Cat Is Under The Water, Which Happends If They Move Down 1 Hex, For More Than 7 Turns, Unless They Have Something, The Cat Will Take 20% Their Max HP Value Damage Per Turn Until They Are Not Underwater.
+Ice: The Cat Moves Normally, Except That The Cat Automatically Moves 1 Hex In A Random Direction Every 3 Hexes They Move Unless The Cat Has An Ability That Lets Them Travel Normally On Ice.

 Conclusion
 ======================